Self-Supervised Goal-Reaching Results in Multi-Agent Cooperation and Exploration: Self-Supervised Learning in the Multi-Agent Setting

 \subsection{Algorithm Summary}

-We now summarize our complete algorithm, \textsc{Independent CRL}, and provide pseudocode in Alg.~\ref{alg:icrl}.
-Independent CRL works in the online setting, alternating between collecting data and updating the actor and the critic.
+We now summarize a complete algorithm, \textsc{Independent CRL} (ICRL), and provide pseudocode in Alg.~\ref{alg:icrl}.
+ICRL works in the online setting, alternating between collecting data and updating the actor and the critic.
 In order to update the actor and critic, a batch of state-action pairs are sampled from the replay buffer.
-We implement Independent CRL on top of JaxGCRL~\cite{jaxgcrl}.
-Code to reproduce our experiments is available in a code repository.\footnote{\url{https://github.com/Chirayu-N/gc-marl}}
+We implement ICRL on top of JaxGCRL~\citep{jaxgcrl}.
+Code to reproduce our experiments is available in a code repository.